sparanoid/kai-10/README.md

 -----------------

  * A smaller header, box shadows, better link color, fluid style.
- * Additional narrower width compared with Twenty Ten (Read more in Installation part).
  * Additional sans-serif style for asian languages, better readability (Read more in Installation part).